 The end result is a closer, more valuable relationship between brokers and clients.
 Developing this kind of relationship that means clients are comfortable picking up the phone to ask their broker questions or seek further advice and the broker has the time to answer them thoughtfully and thoroughly.

 AI can also help scale a business to the next level.
 According to recent data from marketing website Invespcro, 80 per cent of marketing automation users saw an increase in the number of leads using marketing automation software, and 77 per cent had an increase in conversions.

 Email automation, in particular, can make a huge difference to the reach and scale of a mail-out, allowing businesses to categorise their customers so they receive information that is relevant and tailored to them.

 Automation services like smart lead scoring and engagement tagging can ensure the most engaged leads to communicate with and reduce the number of emails sent to the wrong demographic.

 The aim of AI in the broking sector is to enhance the experience of the client.
 More relevant communication, streamlined processes, fewer time-consuming forms and emails backward and forward mean a better experience for the client.
-It can help position the broker has a critical support layer for a client – one that adds calm and confidence reducing stress rather than adding to it with piles of repetitious forms and emails back and forth.
+It can help position the broker as a critical support layer for a client – one that adds calm and confidence, reducing stress rather than adding to it with piles of repetitious forms and emails back and forth.

 Once established, that kind of relationship is difficult to rattle and very hard to replicate.

-This is the kind of relationship that can’t be replicated by machines but it can be enabled by them.
+This is the kind of relationship that can’t be replicated by machines, but it can be enabled by them.

 Mandeep Sodhi is the CEO and founder of Effi – a mortgage broking platform that helps brokers reduce their admin time by half through its unique AI-powered SaaS offering.